bhauman/figwheel-main/doc/figwheel-main-options.md

 A list of ClojureScript source directories to be watched and compiled on change.

 The directories in `:watch-dirs` are passed to the compiler as source directories.
-For this reason, any entry in watch directories must be on the classpath and must point to the root directory of a ClojureScript namespace source tree.
+For this reason, any entry in the watch directories must be on the classpath and must point to the root directory of a ClojureScript namespace source tree.

 I.E. If your `example.core` namespace is located at